Led Lighting Market Overview

+Global LED lighting market is likely to reach a size of $70,240 million by 2023, growing at a CAGR of 12.6% during the forecast period.
 Light Emitting Diode (LED) symbolizes a semiconductor device that emits light when electric current passes through it.
 LED illumination is being utilized to offer radiance for a number of imaging or optical applications including indoor, outdoor, architectural, automotive and horticultural.
-The growing adoption of energy-efficient lighting solutions across the globe is a primary factor attributing to the growth of global LED lighting market.
-The increased investment in infrastructure enhancement, along with continuous price erosion of LED lighting solutions is driving the demand of the global LED lighting market.
+The growing adoption of energy-efficient lighting solutions across the globe is a primary factor attributing to the growth of LED lighting market.
+The increased investment in infrastructure enhancement, along with continuous price erosion of LED lighting solutions is driving the demand of the LED lighting market.
 Increasing demand of LED lighting solutions for various applications of general lighting has also benefited the penetration of LEDs in recent years.
 However, development of alternative technologies and lack of awareness regarding installation costs and payback periods are some of the key factors hindering the growth of LED lighting market across the globe.

 GLOBAL LED LIGHTING MARKET SPLIT, BY END-USE APPLICATION, MILLION UNITS (2013 – 2023)